neelchauhan/www.neelc.org/content/posts/diy-hpe-sas-cable.md

 ![The create VM dialog](/images/hpe_ml110_diy_sas.jpg)

-Apparently, HPE used a SlimSAS LP (low profile) cable which not widespred is still not proprietary a la Pentalobe screws or Lightning connectors.
+Apparently, HPE used a SlimSAS LP (low profile) cable which not widespread is still not proprietary a la Pentalobe screws or Lightning connectors.
 The SlimSAS cable I used is actually a ripoff Dell cable.